mindspore-ai/docs/tutorials/source_en/inference.md

 Go to the project directory `ascend910_resnet50_preprocess_sample` and set the following environment variables:

 > If the device is Ascend 310, go to the project directory `ascend310_resnet50_preprocess_sample`.
 The following code uses Ascend 910 as an example.
+By the way, MindSpore is supporting data preprocess + model inference in one key on Ascend 310 platform.
+If you are interented in it, kindly refer to [more details](https://www.mindspore.cn/docs/programming_guide/en/master/multi_platform_inference_ascend_310_mindir.html).

 ```bash
 # Control the log print level.
 0 indicates DEBUG, 1 indicates INFO, 2 indicates WARNING (default value), 3 indicates ERROR, and 4 indicates CRITICAL.